Part 2: Detection Rules

 Set Frequency to 1 minute so that the updates happen quickly.

-Under Event Sink, let's look at what it would be like to create a webhook event sink that would route alerts to an internal webhook.
+Under Event Sinks, let's look at what it would be like to create a webhook event sink that would route alerts to an internal webhook.
 (We won't actually create it since the internal webhook is fictional.)

 Click Create New Sink.